marcodebe/dicom-ecg-plot/README.md

 The signals are filtered using a bandpass (0.05-40 Hz) butterworth filter of order 1.

-`LAYOUT` can be one of: 3X4\_1 (that is 3 rows for 4 colums plus 1 row), 3X4, 12X1 (default: 3X4_1)
+`LAYOUT` can be one of: 3X4\_1 (that is 3 rows for 4 columns plus 1 row), 3X4, 12X1 (default: 3X4_1)
 New layouts can be defined adding the corresponding matrix in LAYOUT dictionary in `config.py`.

-The sample file is a 12-lead ECG anonymized  dicom file produced by Mortara equipment and so are all the ECG files I have to test the program.
+The sample file is a 12-lead ECG anonymized dicom file produced by Mortara equipement and so are all the ECG files I have to test the program.

 ## Install
 You first have to install some system library and a fortran compiler.